enathu/aaram/readme.md

 ## Installing

-You can grab the ttf and otf files from the build folder in this repository and install it on your systems.
+You can grab the ttf file from the build folder in this repository and install it on your systems.

 ## Getting Involved